QGNN: Value Function Factorisation with Graph Neural Networks: Discussion

 In the Starcraft experiment, we also show that progressively pruning edges in the communication graph indeed causes the performance of QGNN to approach that of QMIX (Fig. \ref{fig:starcraft}).
 This experiment is useful for explainability with respect to the impact of communication, and it allows users to incrementally transition from a non-communicative model (\textit{e.g.} QMIX), to one that can use communication to different degrees.

 In all of the experiments, we perform an ablation analysis over each component of QGNN.
 The results show that swapping the QGNN model for the QMIX or QMIX-Att model results in a significant boost in performance (Fig. \ref{fig:starcraft}, \ref{fig:estimate}, \ref{fig:set}).
-On the other hand, swapping the QMIX mixer with the QGNN mixer has very little effect, supporting our claim that additional complexity in the mixer is not necessary.
+On the other hand, swapping the QMIX mixer with the QGNN mixer has very little effect, supporting our claim that additional complexity is more important in the model than the mixer.
 Our mixer has a simpler formulation with no hypernetwork, contains far fewer parameters, and does not scale in size with the number of agents (as QMIX does).
 In a system with 8 agents, the QGNN mixer has 193 parameters, and the QMIX mixer has 20,481.

 In addition to comparing the overall performance of QGNN and the baselines, we also examine the actual local q-value predictions.
-We show that, in contrast with the baselines, QGNN possesses sufficient representational complexity to implicitly learn the \say{correct} local values (Fig. \ref{fig:estimate}).
+We show that, in contrast with the baselines, QGNN can implicitly learn the \say{correct} local values (Fig. \ref{fig:estimate}).
+This makes a strong statement, as it is not necessary to perform credit assignment in order to satisfy the IGM condition.
+Any communication-based method with sufficient representational complexity could simply predict the global Q-value for each agent, and that would represent a valid factorisation.
+However, many global value functions exhibit some degree of independence which allow them to be represented as a composition of components which are conditioned on non-global information (for example, in environments with a spatial component, distant agents often do not affect each other).
+In such scenarios, our method's GNN-based architecture naturally factorises the global value function, implicitly performing credit assignment.

 Collectively, these results show the effectiveness of QGNN in complex problems---its multi-layer communication-based model allows it to solve problems which require information sharing (like the Estimate Game) and problems with non-monotonic value functions (like the Coalition Structure Generation Problem).
 In Appendix \ref{appendix:limitations}, we discuss some of the limitations of our work.